Maphardam/Information-Retrieval/README.md

 Google++
 =======

-This repository contains the source code developed in the course "Information Retrieval"
+This repository contains the source code developed in the course "Information Retrieval".